The salary requirements for the 30% ruling in 2021 (existing and new rulings) have been published. We provide you with a summary in English.

 Full time or part time

 The salary requirements for the 30% ruling are always applicable.
 This is very important to keep in mind when your employee decides to work parttime.
-The only exemption is for women and men who are on parental leave (ouderschapsverlof).
+The only exemption is for women and men who are on either pregnancy or parental leave (zwangerschaps- of ouderschapsverlof).
+Since July 2020 supplementary parental leave, adoption leave, and foster care leave are also included in this exception.

-Besides the salary requirement there are also other conditions to be eligible for the 30% ruling in 2020.
+Besides the salary requirement there are also other conditions to be eligible for the 30% ruling in 2021.
 Settle Service has created an unique eligibility tool, so you can check within minutes whether you meet the important conditions for the 30% ruling facility.
-The tool will be adjusted for the requirements for the 30 ruling in 2020 in the first week of January.
 More detailed information on the conditions, you find on the site of the Dutch Tax Authorities.